HiddenField/blue-app-ssh-agent/README.md

 `make clean headless`

 Build the PROD API bypassing the UI. [**WARNING!** Bypasses user confirmation screens.
 Not to be used for production builds].

+### Deploying Release

+Releases will need to be given to Ledger for signing with their private key.
+This will allow the application to be installed via the Ledger App Manager without warning prompts on any Ledger device.

 ## Setup